-McGraw-Hill Education Partners with EDUCAUSE to Expand Exclusive E-Book Pilot Program with Internet2 and Courseload to 25 Universities
+McGraw-Hill Partners with EDUCAUSE to Expand Exclusive E-Book Pilot Program with Internet2 and Courseload to 25 Universities

 Published September 5, 2012

 Universities to test new digital content models designed to make learning materials more affordable and engaging and promote student success

 Initial pilot results show 87 percent of participating students prefer digital to print

 NEW YORK, Sept.
 5, 2012 /PRNewswire/ -- A promising model for the purchase, distribution and use of e-books and digital course materials on college campuses took an important step forward today, as McGraw-Hill, Internet2, and Courseload announced that they have partnered with EDUCAUSE to expand an e-book pilot program to more than 25 institutions, including major research universities and community colleges, for the fall 2012 semester.
 The pilots enable participating institutions to deliver digital course materials to students efficiently and affordably with the goal of improving student performance.

 Through the expanded pilot program, students and faculty in participating courses will use McGraw-Hill e-books and digital learning materials as well as the Courseload reader and annotation software, which allows content to be delivered directly through their school's learning management system (LMS).
 As the pilots are being subsidized by the institutions, students will receive the resources at no cost.